National University Hospital: History

 In January 2008, NUH and the National University of Singapore's Yong Loo Lin School of Medicine and Faculty of Dentistry came together to form the National University Health System.
 This helped meet the healthcare needs as it brought about synergy that will be achieved from the integration of education and clinical care.
 Plans on the National University Cancer Institute, Singapore (NCIS) were announced in 2009.
 To meet the increasing and anticipated upward trend in healthcare demand, the infrastructure on the Kent Ridge campus will be developed to include extensive research and education facilities to be housed in the NUHS Centre for Translational Medicine building, and two national centres for Cancer and Cardiovascular Medicine at the NUH site.

 In April 2014, the National University Cancer Institute, Singapore (NCIS) moved into the NUH Medical Centre, providing one-stop holistic and comprehensive care, management and treatment for both adult and paediatric oncology patients.
 Covering over 13,000 square metres and occupying levels 8, 9 and 10, the NCIS is housed alongside other outpatient medical specialisations at the NUH Medical Centre and is a one-stop centre for the prevention, management and treatment of cancer.

 In January 2013, the NCIS and JurongHealth signed a Memorandum of Understanding known as the Western Cancer Action Network - WCAN - to develop a plan that will lead to the provision of cancer care for people living in the western half of Singapore.

 NUH was involved in the successful treatment of six-year-old Oscar Saxelby-Lee from the UK, who had been suffering from acute lymphoblastic leukaemia since December 2018 Oscar became only the second child in the world to undergo CAR-T therapy.
 He arrived in November 2019 and was discharged back to the UK in April 2020.
 His treatment had been crowdfunded.

 Visiting Hours

 Visiting hours at National University Hospital (NUH) are from 12:00 PM to 8:00 PM daily.
 Please note that the hospital reserves the right to modify visiting hours without prior notice.

 Visitors are required to register upon arrival, and the registration is non-transferable.
 Eating or drinking in the wards is prohibited, and visitors should avoid sitting on patients' beds.

 Additionally, photography and video recording are not allowed to maintain patient privacy.
 For those requiring personal mobility aids, motorized wheelchairs are permitted, but charging them within the hospital is not allowed.

+Transport

+NUH is accessible by the Kent Ridge station of the Singapore MRT Circle Line.